 The Next Steps are to choose the best categories and add them to your KDP account!

 The Review Verdict

 Related: KDROI is promotion extension and a KDSpy upsell that submits your book to promo sites.
 Read our KDROI review for more details.

-Kindle Spy v5 is just one of the many research tools in my Kindle Publishing tool belt.
-It's not going to break or make your self publishing business - no software tool will.
+Kindle Spy v5 is just one of the many market research tools in my Kindle Publishing tool belt.
+It's not going to break or make your Kindle publishing business - no software tool will.